mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   Melna said, "Whatever he promised you, it's not coming."

-  "He has Holragi's favor.
+  "He has Holrag's favor.
 We'll all be in the first colony in the desert."

   "How many people do you think he's said that to?"

   Thi stayed silent, more unsure of haeself than thi had ever been before, but so engrossed in the plan.

   "I am responsible for the survival of my crew," thi said.
-"You will be sold to Holragi.
+"You will be sold to Holrag.
 That is final."

   Shinna took hae coat off of hae back, tossed it on the ground in front of Melna, and then turned around to help hae crew.
 Melna quickly took the coat and laid it over her body as she curled up against the railing, looking on at the busy crew before her.
 Three people rushed into the smoke with buckets of ocean water reserved for fighting fires.
 They stopped and waited for a woman and a maman carrying Ramne out of the smoke.
 He was barely aware of what was happening, turning his head left and right, trying to find his eyesight.